per1234/esparto/api_cycle.md

 ***
 # setupHardware
 This is where you will add functions that you used to put in `setup()` in a "normal" sketch.
 Having said that, much of what you used to do is either not relevant to Esparto or slightly different...
 For example, you will not call `WiFi.begin()` - Esparto manages all WiFi connectivity and is has probably already connected you "in the background".
-You will NOT set up timers to check GPIOs - there is already a GPIO function for that!
+You will *not* set up timers to check GPIOs - there is already a GPIO function for that!
-What you absolutely wil not do is delay or "wait" for some external event to happen - those kind of problems are solved by using Esparto or some other library that uses callbacks to register the callack here then write a callback function that will be called when the event occurs
+What you _absolutely_ will not do is `delay()` or "wait" for some external event to happen - those kind of problems are solved by using Esparto or some other library that uses callbacks to register the callback here and provide a callback function that will handle the event  when it occurs

 Typical actions in `setupHardware` will be to define all the GPIOs, initalise any "exotic" hardware that is attached and set up any periodic functions, e.g. sending stats to MQTT every 5 minutes